The Luberon Experience

 - Plenty of free time to enjoy the village and our beautiful guesthouse.

 Our midweek day trip “beyond the Luberon” is usually to the Alpilles, another very scenic area of Provence.
 Some travelers prefer a day on their own in Bonnieux, relaxing and shopping, hiking, or renting bikes.

 We meet travelers at either the Avignon TGV station or the Marseille Airport on Saturday morning.
-You do not have to arrive and depart from the same location.
+(Beginning in 2015, we will pick up and drop off only at the Avignon TGV station.
+You can travel to the Marseille airport from Avignon.)
 Many travelers begin or end their stay in France with a few days in Paris.
 Avignon, Aix-en-Provence and Marseille are also interesting destinations in Provence.